 For more information on the areas where we can help you, please read our ‘Because you’re important too’ booklet or contact the Patient & Family Support team on 01252 729430 or email email@example.com

 Carl’s story shows his family’s experience of the care from Phyllis Tuckwell, and the continuing support after Emily died.

-Our trained team can also work 1:1 with children and young people either at the Hospice, at the Beacon Centre, at school, or at home, both before and after the death of their loved one.
+Our trained team can also work 1:1 with children and young people either at the Hospice, at the Beacon Centre, or at school, both before and after the death of their loved one.
 We have a range of skills so we can support your child/young person in the most appropriate way.

 Our professionals will, where invited, also work directly with the child/young people’s place of education, offering support, guidance and resources to ensure they are appropriately and sensitively supported and cared for in the school environment.

 This group runs approximately every six weeks over two Sunday morning sessions and is aimed at primary school-age children who have been affected by the death of a loved one.
 Due to the coronavirus pandemic this group has now moved to Zoom.
 The children attend two zoom meetings on consecutive Sundays.
 The children are supported and guided through a range of activities aimed at helping them express their thoughts and feelings and provide them with ‘coping strategies’ to take away with them.

 This group is for young people of secondary school and sixth form age.
 Due to the coronavirus pandemic we will now be offering a drop-in zoom session.
 It is an informal group with an activity/entertainment element.
 The objective of the group is to provide a platform where young people may develop peer relationships, where feelings of isolation and ‘being the only one’ will be dispelled, and where they feel safe to talk about and share their own experiences with those in a similar situation.